CHT2531/CSS-best-practices/README.md

     ![News Page](news.png "Example")
 * How DRY do you think the CSS is?
 Specifically what do you think the problems are?
 * How could the CSS and HTML be re-written to avoid these problems?

+## Re-writing the CSS
+* Make a copy of the final working design.
+* Using this copy re-write the CSS (and possibly the HTML) to make it more maintainable.